It’s all about the plan

 As the KMs passed I breezed through the countryside, at one point having to traverse the (always busy) A303 having to literally run across the dual carriageway, nestle between the safety barriers then dash to the other side – I don’t think my fast-twitch muscles have ever been put into action that quickly.
 It reminded me of my youth and the old arcade game, Frogger.

 Then there are the random things that you find along a run, take these stone rams for example. 🙂

-More delightful wheat fields meaning there was less need for me to be a slave to the map.
+More delightful wheat fields meant there was less need to be a slave to the map.

 Away from the dense and hilly countryside, field after field followed with no conurbations remotely visible.
 Stereotypical English villages came and went with opportunities for resting in the shade, refuelling and stocking up from the local stores.
 The river made more appearances and in all its splendour, no longer was it the small trickling stream that I hopped over hours before.

 Alongside the river, cattle grazed and the sun shone, this was exactly what I had expected and I felt I’d earned it.
 Not less than an hour before I’d been charged at by a young bull, twice – picture me dashing and leaping over a gate like a clown 🙂 – only to be told by nearby residents that I would be OK if I, “…just stood your ground”.
 Errr, no thank you.
 And, of course, battled through more overgrown paths and stiles – and yes it stung a lot.

 In spite of the randomness of the journey, stinging arms and legs, scrapes and bites (from flies, not cattle) I was still smiling.